-- We found 1 flounder has died on February 6 and 1 flounder has died on February 10 in the series 2 tank (normal seawater). - No flounder have died or have experience abnormalities since February 11(as of February 18). - 19 abalones have died in normal seawater and 41 abalones have died in ALPS treated water diluted with seawater since the test started on October 25 (as of February 18). - According to experts, the abalone died due to injuries sustained during transport or daily cleaning, not from disease as the internal organs were not bloated and the mantle was bruised. - Because the injuries to the abalone seems to be from the high stocking density and contact during tank cleaning, improvements are ongoing.
+- No flounder have died or have experience abnormalities since February 11, in both series of tanks of the normal seawater and tanks of ALPS treated water diluted with seawater (as of March 22). - 37 abalones have died in normal seawater and 58 abalones have died in ALPS treated water diluted with seawater since the test started on October 25 (as of March 22). - According to experts, the abalone died due to injuries sustained during transport or daily cleaning, not from disease as the internal organs were not bloated and the mantle was bruised. - Because the injuries to the abalone seems to be from the high stocking density and contact during tank cleaning, improvements are ongoing.
 Observations will continue until the beginning of April to look for improvements.